 - The primary function of the Makerspace is to provide the community with space and tools for collaborative learning, skill building, DIY projects and prototyping.
 I understand that Makerspace facilities are not to be used for commercial manufacturing purposes.

-- I will comply with the “Castlewood Makerspace General Safety Guidelines”, all machine-specific safety rules and any other safety expectations and guidelines conveyed to me by staff.
+- I will comply with the “Castlewood Makerspace General Safety Guidelines”, all machine- specific safety rules and any other safety expectations and guidelines conveyed to me by staff.
+Active supervision by a parent or adult guardian is required for Makerspace users under 13 years old.
 I will not touch or use any equipment until I have been properly trained and evaluated on its use.
 I agree that if at any time I am unable to safely utilize the equipment, I will immediately notify staff.

 - If I damage or destroy any equipment or facilities as a result of my negligence or carelessness, I may be responsible for the cost of the repair or replacement.